 Monthly Archives: November 2016

-Earlier this month we caught up with Marnie Rose, CEO The Garden Classroom, to find out more about their work and how they help educate young people about natural environments and the importance of getting people outside.
+Earlier this month, we caught up with Marnie Rose, CEO of The Garden Classroom, to find out more about their work and how they help educate young people about the natural environment and the importance of getting outside.
 Check out our interview below.

 1. What is the overall aim of the work that you do with young people?

-Since becoming a charity funding opportunities have risen for us as an organisation.
-The charity status also affirms what we do – that our service is essentially charitable and essential to health a
+Since becoming a charity, funding opportunities have risen for us as an organisation.
+The charity s

-1. You currently work in 11 areas of England and Wales, are you looking to expand your operations in the coming years?
+1. You currently work in 11 areas of England and Wales.
+Are you looking to expand your operations over the coming years?

-The Country Trust is a small but dynamic education charity that works with around 25,000 children every year, from primary schools in deprived urban areas, to bring food, farming and the countryside alive for disadvantaged children, sharing knowledge, igniting curiosity and broadening
+The Country Trust is a small but dynamic education charity, which works with around 25,000 children every year, from primary schools in deprived urban areas, to bring food, farming and the countryside alive f

-We managed to catch up with Tim Richardson, festival director of the spectacular Chelsea Fringe Festival, to find out how the festival came about, the planning and preparation that goes into each one, and what to expect for next year’s event.
+We managed to catch up with Tim Richardson, Festival Director of the spectacular Chelsea Fringe Festival, to find out how the festival came about, the planning and preparation that goes into each one, and what to expect from next year’s event.
 Check out our interview below:

 I thought it up in bed one morning during Chelsea Flower Show week.
-I imagined an ‘alternative’ gardens festival where people could explore links with art, literature and cooking and so on, as well as a celebration of all the amazing work community gardeners do year-round.
+I imagined an ‘alternative’ gardens festival, where people could explore links with art, literature, cooking and so on, as well as a celebration of all the amazing work community gardeners do all-year-round.